yceruto/django-ajax/README.rst

     def my_view(request)
         do_something()

-When nothing is returned as the result of view then reurns (JSON format):
+When nothing is returned as the result of view then returns (JSON format):

 .. code:: javascript